ferdiamg/CollabCave/README.md

 # CollabCave
 A collaboration platform for music producers.

-Uses Sorcery, ActsAsTaggableOn, Kaminari, Select2 and jQuery.
+Uses Sorcery, ActsAsTaggableOn, Kaminari, Select2, plyr and jQuery.